Coral Bay Community Council Removes Derelict Vessels in USVI

 With support from the NOAA Marine Debris Program’s Community-based Marine Debris Removal Grant, CBCC, a non-profit organization committed to the healthy future of Coral Bay, engaged the community in environmental education, infrastructure design, as well as environmentally-responsible land development and planning.

 What does it accomplish?

-This project removes up to 12 derelict vessels in Coral Bay.
-CBCC has developed an inventory of derelict vessels and prioritized vessel removal based on multiple factors, including determining which vessels pose the greatest potential for causing future environmental damage.
-CBCC will also work with the Virgin Islands Waste Management Authority (VIWMA) to improve waste management practices and make recycling more efficient and convenient.
+This project removed up to 12 derelict vessels in Coral Bay.
+CBCC developed an inventory of derelict vessels and prioritized vessel removal based on multiple factors, including determining which vessels pose the greatest potential for causing future environmental damage.
+CBCC also worked with the Virgin Islands Waste Management Authority (VIWMA) to improve waste management practices and make recycling more efficient and convenient.

 What is something unique about the project?

-The marine debris removal and disposal in this project will work in concert with the progress CBCC has already made in its integrated solid waste management process design that emphasizes reduction, reuse, and recycling.
-That planning project provides the VIWMA with the reports needed to expedite (and locate funding for) the removal of the dumpsters from the mangrove shoreline and in the building of a reuse, recycle, and household waste disposal/transfer center in Coral Bay.
+The marine debris removal and disposal in this project worked in concert with the progress CBCC had already made in its integrated solid waste management process design that emphasizes reduction, reuse, and recycling.
+That planning project provided the VIWMA with the reports needed to expedite (and locate funding for) the removal of the dumpsters from the mangrove shoreline and in the building of a reuse, recycle, and household waste disposal/transfer center in Coral Bay.